Fundamental Lemma for Data-Driven Analysis of Linear Parameter-Varying Systems: LPV Behaviours and Representations

-This PV difference equation defines the behaviour of an LPV system as follows. \begin{definition}[{DT-KR-LPV representation \cite[Def.
-3.17]{Toth2010}}] The PV difference equation \eqref{eq:ch3:01} is a kernel representation, denoted by $\KR$, of the LPV system $\Sigma = (\Z,\mb{P}\subseteq\R^{\dnp},\R^{\dnw}, \mf{B})$ with scheduling variable $p$ and signals $w$, if
+is a PV difference equation with order $n=\mathrm{order}(R)$. \end{definition} The associated behaviour is defined as follows. \begin{definition}[{KR-LPV representation \cite{Toth2010}}] The PV difference equation \eqref{eq:ch3:01} is a kernel representation, denoted by $\KR$, of the LPV system $\Sigma = (\Z,\mb{P}\subseteq\R^{\dnp},\R^{\dnw}, \mf{B})$ with scheduling variable $p$ and signals $w$, if

 where $R\in\mc{R}[\xi]^{\cdot\times\dnw}$. \end{definition} From \cite[Thm.
-3.6]{Toth2010} we know that for any kernel $R$ \eqref{eq:lpvkerrep}, there always exists a $\KR$ with full row rank kernel $R$.
-The order of the kernel representation is equal to the highest degree of the polynomial of $R$, i.e., $n$ in \eqref{eq:ch3:01}.
+3.6]{Toth2010} we know that for any kernel $R$ in \eqref{eq:lpvkerrep}, there always exists a $\KR$ with full row rank.
+The order of the kernel representation is the degree of $R$, i.e., $n$ in \eqref{eq:ch3:01}.
+The set of admissible scheduling trajectories is denoted by $\mf{B}_\mb{P}=\pi_p\mf{B}$.
+The projected behaviour that defines all the signal trajectories compatible with a given fixed scheduling trajectory $p\in\mf{B}_\mb{P}$ is denoted $\mf{B}_p=\setdefinition{w\in\mb{W}^\mb{Z}}{(w,p)\in\mf{B}}$.
+Finite time intervals for these sets are denoted as in \eqref{eq:behaviourfinite}.